SumiSastri/robofriends-adapted/README.md

 		this.setState({ searchfield: event.target.value });
 	};
  ```
+ Check the function works with a console log and with react dev tools

 The filtering of the data of robots to match the user input requires it's own custom function.
 This is written inside the render method.
 This is because the data is taken from the input and the output - rendering of the component - is reliant on the render method of react.